How to Format Hard Drive without Losing Data | 2 Effective Ways

 Conclusion

-No matter what your reason to format a local drive or external hard drive - change file system, improve computer performance, fix corrupted files of disk failures, it’s difficult to format hard drive without losing data.
+No matter what your reason for formatting a local drive or external hard drive is - changing file system, improving computer performance, fixing corrupted files or disk failures, it’s difficult to format a hard drive without losing data.
 It may be a feasible remedy to retrieve lost files with recovery software, but the safest way is definitely to make a disk backup before formatting.

 AOMEI Backupper is such a backup tool that provides rich options to protect your different levels of data.
 If you are suffering system failures, this software also helps you to reinstall Windows 10 without losing data, or if you are about to replace a new hard drive, you can use it to transfer OS to SSD without reinstalling.